Scott Lofquist wasn’t always the man he is today.

 Scott Lofquist CCFT is a Certified CrossFit Level III Trainer.
 The Certified CrossFit Trainer is the highest level designation that CrossFit offers next to the level IV coaches designation which is held only by CrossFit staff seminar trainers.
 There are only 5 individuals with this designation in the entire Kansas City metropolitan area.

-In addition to being a CrossFit Level III Trainer, Scott is also an RKC Certified Kettlebell instructor, SFG Certified Kettlebell instructor, NASM personal trainer, NESTA Personal, Certified CrossFit Level III Trainer, CrossFit Kettlebell instructor, CrossFit Powerlifting, CrossFit Mobility, USAW Level I Olympic Lifting Coach, Rock Tape Level I and II and is also a fully trained Pilates Instructor from Stott Pilates and AFFA Certified Group Fitness Instructor to name a few.
+In addition to being a CrossFit Level III Trainer, Scott is also an RKC Certified Kettlebell instructor, Precision Nutrition Level I Coach, SFG Certified Kettlebell instructor, NASM Certified Personal Trainer, NASM Corrective Exercise Specialist, NESTA Biomechanics and Functional Training Specialist, CrossFit Kettlebell instructor, CrossFit Powerlifting, CrossFit Mobility, USAW Level I Olympic Lifting Coach, Rock Tape Level I and II and is also a fully trained Pilates Instructor from Stott Pilates and AFFA Certified Group Fitness Instructor to name a few.

 Scott is also on the faculty at Wellspring School of Allied Health where he helps others achieve their dreams of becoming a certified personal trainer.